rvcwhitworth/sf-tht/README.md

 - Java
 - A running instance of Elasticsearch listening on port 9200

-## Starting the API
+## Installation and Starting the API

-From the root directory, run `npm start` on a Unix machine or `npm run start:windows` on a Windows machine to install the dependences and start both servers.
+From the root directory, run `npm install` to install dependences.
+Next, run `npm start` to start both servers.
 The client is then viewable at http://localhost:3000.

 ## Interacting with the API